Code-Timothy/todo-list-react/README.md

 * mark task as done
 * set all tasks as done
 * hide tasks which are done
-Now every task are saves in local storage.

 New features soon!